jmcantrell/arch-bootstrap/README.md

 The subvolume name must not contain any whitespace.

+#### `$BOOTSTRAP_CONFIG/packages/*`

+This directory contains files representing groups of packages that are installed depending on various factors, such as the preferred kernel, cpu chipset, boot firmware, or privileged user shell.
+Removing any packages will probably break the installation, but packages could be added with no consequence.
+For example, adding packages to `wireless` will cause them to be installed along with the wireless daemon if wireless networking is enabled.

 #### `$BOOTSTRAP_CONFIG/packages/extra`

 This file, if it exists, defines the extra packages that will be installed on the new system.